Non-sovereign monarchy: Malaysia

 A number of independent Muslim sultanates and tribal territories existed in the East Indies (the modern-day states of Malaysia, Indonesia, Singapore, and Brunei) before the coming of colonial powers in the 16th century, the most prominent one in what is now Malaysia being Melaka.
 The first to establish colonies were the Portuguese, but they were eventually displaced by the more powerful Dutch and British.
 The 1824 Anglo-Dutch Treaty defined the borders between British possessions and the Dutch East Indies.
 The British controlled the eastern half of modern Malaysia (in a variety of federations and colonies, see History of Malaysia) through a system of protectorates, in which native states had some domestic authority, checked by the British government.
 The eastern half of Malaysia was part of the independent Sultanate of Brunei until 1841, when it was granted independence as the Kingdom of Sarawak under the White Rajas.
 The kingdom would remain fully independent until 1888, when it accepted British protectorate status, which it retained until the last raja, Charles Vyner Brooke, ceded his rights to the United Kingdom.

 The two halves were united for the first time with the formation of Malaysia in 1963.
 Modern Malaysia is a federal monarchy, consisting of 13 states (of which nine, known as the Malay states, are monarchical) and three federal territories.
 Of the Malay states, seven are sultanates (Johor, Kedah, Kelantan, Pahang, Perak, Selangor and Terengganu), one is a kingdom (Perlis), one an elective monarchy (Negeri Sembilan), while the remaining four states and the federal territories have non-monarchical systems of government.
-Neger Sembilan itself consists of a number of sub-state monarchial chiefdoms/ The head of state of the entire federation is a constitutional monarch styled Yang di-Pertuan Agong (In English, "He who is made lord").
-The Yang di-Pertuan is elected to a five-year term by the Conference of Rulers, made up of the nine state monarchs and the governors of the remaining states.
+Neger Sembilan itself consists of a number of sub-state monarchial chiefdoms.
+The head of state of the entire federation is a constitutional monarch styled Yang di-Pertuan Agong (In English, "He who is made lord").
+The Conference of Rulers, made up of the nine state monarchs and the governors of the remaining states, elects the Yang di-Pertuan from among the nine monarchs for a five-year term (the governors of the four non-monarchial states do not participate in these elections).
 A system of informal rotation exists between the nine state monarchs.